readthedocs/blog/knowing-more-about-ourselves.rst

    :width: 100%

+On this plot we can see that with each new release of Sphinx, the old version decrease while the just released one increases.
+This is mainly because most of the projects are not pinning Sphinx and Read the Docs is installing the latest version by default.
+Note that versions marked with a red rectangle are the most relevant ones for this analysis, and are highlighted just to improve readability.

+There is something that's pretty prominent on this plot as well.
+The old version 1.8.6 has around 1000 projects, which could look suspicious at first sight.
+However, this is because Read the Docs still defaults to 1.8.6 on projects created before Oct 20, 2020.
+This is to keep compatibility with old projects and avoid breaking their builds without notification.

 Projects using MyST to write Markdown in Sphinx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: /img/myst-parser.png
    :align: center
    :width: 100%

+This is a similar plot than the previous one but for `MyST parser <https://myst-parser.readthedocs.io/>`_.
+We are interested in knowing how many projects are writing Markdown using Sphinx.
+Many people don't know it's possible to write Markdown while keep using Sphinx and all the amazing features it has.
+Interestingly, the number of projects using MyST parser, currently, is higher than the number of projects using MkDocs.
+If you are reading this and you didn't know about MyST parser,
+we strongly recommend you to give it a try!

 VCS types used by projects with successful builds in last year